sonalsannigrahi/Multilingual_Strategy/README.md

 # Tokenisation in Multilingual MT

-This repository gathers code to separtely tokenise text into bytes, chars, and BPE and then train different multilingual transformer models in supervised machine translation.
+This repository gathers code to separately tokenise text into chars and BPE and then train different multilingual transformer models in supervised machine translation.

-## Training Instructions
+## Setup

 First, create a new conda env where you can install the requirements/dependencies.